JerryHung1030/fraudlens-detector/README.md

 sudo docker compose up --build
 ```

+> The API will be available at `http://localhost:8001` by default.

 To stop the service, press CTRL+C in the terminal or run:
 ```bash
 docker-compose down